Robotino04/FleetLang/README.md

 > There is a Nix shell available which includes the Rust tooling, Clang, libllvm and some other libraries and automatically sets the correct environment variables for Cargo to find libllvm.
 This lets you skip straight to [Compiling the Runtime](#compiling-the-runtime).

-FleetC uses LLVM as a backend and it is therefore required to have a static build of libllvm 18.
+FleetC uses LLVM as a backend, and it is therefore required to have a static build of libllvm 18.
 If this isn't found, Cargo should detect it and give instructions on how to acquire libllvm.
 Some other libraries are also linked by `inkwell` (the LLVM crate) and may need to be installed as well.

 ### Compiling the Runtime